Your Team Uses AI Wrong (and Research Proves It)

 The Real Mistake Isn’t Picking the Wrong AI

 Companies spend weeks comparing ChatGPT versus Claude versus Gemini.
-They evaluate benchmarks, negotiate pricing, run pilot tests with the model of the moment.
-All of that is fine.
-But it’s 20% of the problem.
+They evaluate benchmarks and negotiate pricing.
+They run pilot tests with the model of the moment.
+All of that is fine — but it’s 20% of the problem.

 The other 80% is behavioral.
-It’s whether your team iterates or accepts the first response.
-It’s whether they audit outputs that look perfect or send them straight to the client.
-It’s whether they’ve defined how they want to collaborate with AI or whether everyone is just winging it.
+Does your team iterate, or do they accept the first response?
+Do they audit outputs that look perfect — or send them straight to the client?
+And has anyone actually defined how they want to collaborate with AI, or is everyone just winging it?

 Anthropic’s study quantified this with 9,830 conversations.
 The gap is real, measurable, and fixable.

 You already have the tools.
 The question is whether your team knows how to get their full value.
-If you want to measure the fluency gap in your organization, get in touch — this is exactly what we diagnose: not what technology you have, but how well your teams are using it and where the blind spots are costing you results.
+If you want to measure the fluency gap in your organization, get in touch — this is exactly what we diagnose.
+Not what technology you have, but how well your teams are actually using it.

 Frequently Asked Questions

-Three concrete actions: implement a second-draft rule (never accept the first AI response for business decisions), audit results that look perfect using a checklist of assumptions and missing context, and define explicit AI collaboration norms.
+Start by implementing a second-draft rule — never accept the first AI response for business decisions.
+Then audit results that look perfect using a checklist of assumptions and missing context.
+Plus, define explicit AI collaboration norms.
 The study shows only 30% of users do the latter today.

 Related Articles